dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 but create long-lasting, expensive mental health problems, while introducing major liability for human rights violations.

-### Three Major Goals to Psychological Torture Programs
+### Three Major Goals to Our Psychological Torture Programs

 That leads me to believe there were mostly three purposes to these
 programs: